Master’s Programme Data-Driven Design

 - Or the ability and interest to acquire the competences and skills mentioned above.

 All students, except for students with a relevant Dutch diploma, must prove that they have good writing and conversation skills in English.
-During the matching day we will review your English skills through your presentation.
+During the matching process we will review your English skills as well.

 HU accepts one of the following documents as proof of English proficiency: